zielman/Codeforces-solutions/README.md

 # Codeforces-solutions

-This repository contains my submitted and accepted solutions to various problems at codeforces.com.
+My submitted and accepted solutions to various problems at codeforces.com.